minio/docs/source/reference/minio-mc/mc-ilm-restore.rst

 MinIO deployment (e.g. "hot tier").
 The archived object remains on the remote tier, while the temporary copy becomes ``HEAD`` for that object.

+.. versionadded:: mc RELEASE.2023-04-12T02-21-51Z

+   Use :mc:`mc stat` to display whether a restored object reads from the local temporary copy or the remote tier.
+   Restored objects read from the local copy show a status of ``Ongoing : true``.

 .. tab-set::

    .. tab-item:: EXAMPLE